Call for Papers

 - Pen-based user interface

-- Arabic Document analysis for mobile devices, for the internet
+- Arabic (and derived) Document analysis for mobile devices, for the internet

 - Computational Imaging